firstdraft/appdev-lessons/lessons/some-more-ruby-methods.md

 ## Addendum: Some more Ruby methods

 Here are some more Ruby methods that we didn't cover in the chapters, but which will likely come in handy in some of the Ruby Gym exercises.
-Of course, many of these are also collected in [the long Ruby reference][The One Ruby Reference].
+Of course, many of these are also collected in the long Ruby reference.

 ### More String